eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

-Before we can get into any of the really interesting and powerful features of this language, we need to get comfortable with some of the basic syntax, so we'll know what we're looking at later on.
+Before we can get into any of the really interesting and powerful features of this language, we need to get comfortable with some of the basic syntax, so we'll know what we're looking at later on, when we get up to the really good stuff.

 ## String literals